learnbyexample/learn_gnugrep_ripgrep/README.md

 The book can also be [viewed as a single markdown file in this repo](./gnu_grep.md).
 See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) if you are interested in the ebook creation process.

-For online `html` version of the book, visit https://learnbyexample.github.io/learn_gnugrep_ripgrep/
+For web version of the book, visit https://learnbyexample.github.io/learn_gnugrep_ripgrep/

 <br>